EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 {{% alert title="Refresh tokens" color="danger" %}}

-`Refresh tokens` should be treated with care!
+`Refresh tokens` MUST be treated with care!
 This is a secret that can be used to impersonate you in the infrastructure.
 The life time of `refresh tokens` is up to one year!
 It is recommended not to store them in plain text.{{% /alert %}}